Ji-Hwan Bae Preview, Player Props: Pirates vs. Cubs

 Ji-Hwan Bae At The Plate

-- In 76 games played this season, he has homered in just two of them.
+- In 78 games played this year, he has gone deep in only two of them.

-- In 19.7% of his games this year, Bae has notched at least one RBI.
-In six of those games (7.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 19.2% of his games this season, Bae has had at least one RBI.
+He's picked up more than one in 7.7% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.